Skip to main content

 How do I quickly test my environment?

-Use vf-eval with a small sample:
+Use prime eval run with a small sample:

-vf-eval my-environment -m gpt-4.1-mini -n 5 -s
+prime eval run my-environment -m openai/gpt-4.1-mini -n 5

 The -s flag prints sample outputs so you can see what’s happening.